Estate Planning and Supplemental Needs Trusts

 Parents, grandparents, aunts, uncles, siblings, friends and others often wish to leave money to a loved one with a disability.
-While this is a common trait of a loving family, if the family does not plan properly, the money can cause the person with the disability to lose government benefits such as SSI and Medicaid.
+While this is a common trait of a loving family, if the family does not plan properly, the money can cause the person with the disability to lose government benefits such as Supplemental Security Income (SSI) and Medicaid.

 Government benefits, such as SSI and Medicaid, can be protected for children with disabilities that are receiving money from legal settlements, inheritance, or gifts.

-AFT does not provide legal advice.
-You should consult with an attorney that is knowledgeable about special needs trusts.
+Alabama Family Trust does not provide legal advice.
+You should consult with an attorney that is knowledgeable about supplemental needs trusts.
 The following is provided only for general information purposes.

 If a parent, grandparent, aunt, uncle, sibling, or friend wishes to give a disabled child money or an inheritance, a third-party supplemental needs trust should be created.
 The person creating the trust can leave directions in his or her Last Will and Testament of Living Trust to create a supplemental needs trust, or the person can create a stand-alone trust.